Skip to main content

 Turning them on is a deliberate operational decision.
 When you do:

-1. Enable them only in staging or development, not in production, until you’ve audited what actually flows through.
+1. Enable them in staging or development first and audit what actually flows through before flipping production.

 2. Pair with redaction rules that match your data shape.

-3. Or use beforeSend to hash / summarize the input before it leaves.
+3. Or use beforeSend to hash or summarize the input before it leaves the process.

 Opt-in recipe: debug staging traffic